Federal HIRE Act Extends Tax Benefits To Employers

 The Act's separate tax credit gives employers an additional general business tax credit for every qualified employee the employer retains for 52 consecutive weeks.
 The available credit is equal to the lesser of $1,000 or 6.2% of the retained employee's wages for the 52-week period.
 The credit will first be available for the 2011 tax year (for calendar year taxpayers) given the 52-week employment requirement.
 In order to claim the credit, the wages paid to the qualified employee during the last 26 weeks of the 52-week period must equal at least 80% of such wages for the first 26 weeks of the period.

-If you have any questions about the HIRE Act please contact Stephanie Setterington, Jeff Gray or any other member of Varnum's Labor and Employment Practice Group.
+If you have any questions about the HIRE Act please contact any member of Varnum's Labor and Employment Practice Team.